Friday, February 21, 2014

 Loss Upon Loss

-Less than a year after her husband quit working (due to poor health, I think), her father, PS Bancroft, got sick and died within 10 days in early May 1916.
-At the same time, her husband’s health was worsening—a month later on June 16, 1916, William Tilton died.
+Less than a year after her husband quit working (due to poor health), Flora's father PS Bancroft, got sick and died within 10 days in early May 1916.
+Her husband’s health was rapidly deteriorating, and a month later, on June 16, 1916, William Tilton died.

-It was the summer of 1916, not yet World War I, and Flora lost her mother, a brother, a father, a son and a husband.
+The summer of 1916, the US had not yet World War I, and Flora lost her mother, a brother, a father, a son, and now her husband.

 Flora went to her local dress shop – the same dress shop she used to buy her dresses in— and worked there for a time.